RobItu/GoalCrusher/README.md

 ### Deploying GoalCrusher.sol

 This is the main contract from which users will be interacting with.
 It is responsible from retrieving caloric data from FitbitConsumer.sol and allowing users to check if they have met their caloric target.
+An NFT contract address is hard-coded but can be changed if a separate NFT contract is needed.

 - Load the contract in Remix
 - Select GoalCrusher.sol in contracts list and deploy using *Injected Provider*